Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 Since vegetable shortening has a higher melting point than butter, it’s easier for the shortening to hold its shape during the baking process.
 Some who use butter to make pie crusts wind up using a mixture of shortening and butter.

 You can buy shortening that is butter flavored, too.
-Regular shortening will work just fine, but it just depends on whether you want the crust to have a butter flavor.
+Regular shortening will work just fine, but it just depends on whether you want the crust to have a buttery flavor.

 Lard Could Work